-Family members: Papa, Mama, BigGuy, Girly, Hound and formerly, BigPuppy
+Family members: Papa, Mama, BigGuy, Girly, and no animals.

-Mama runs a successful coaching practice and is still full-time managing child education experiences (which includes coaching our middle school level science team).
+Mama runs a successful consulting practice and is still full-time managing child education experiences (which includes coaching our middle school level science team and running a coschool to provide group education opportunities to our own kids as well as the community).
 She is a former technology project manager (certified Project Management Professional); has a Master of Arts in Teaching with additional graduate credits in Special Education and Teaching Children with Autism; and is a certified Positive Psychology coach (with a few other coaching certifications in there as well).
 I write a lot.
-See more about my background on the Work With Me page and where I’ve been featured on my Who’s Using My Work page.
+See more about my background on the Work With Me page and where I’ve been featured on my Who’s Highlighting My Work page (which desperately needs updating)